 Operation Arachnophobia serves as an example of the benefits of cross-industry collaboration.
 Understanding why and how collaboration can be used as a modern security control assumes a certain level of maturity.
 As organizations evolve their respective threat intelligence processes and programs, organizations must also seek to mature their ability to procedurally and programmatically aggregate, analyze and act on the threat intelligence they either develop organically or receive from other parties.

-If you are interested in learning more about how ThreatConnect can help your organization mature your security team aggregate, analyze and act on threat intelligence, register now for a free account and download our free e-book on Threat Intelligence Platforms for more ideas and use-cases.
+If you are interested in learning more about how ThreatConnect can help your organization mature your security team aggregate, analyze and act on threat intelligence, download our free e-book on Threat Intelligence Platforms for more ideas and use-cases.

 Come see us live where we will be presenting Operation Arachnophobia research at: